 In this paper a simple algorithm to improve the naive prediction with systematic removals of outliers in data is presented.
+Outlier detection is a well established field in statistics.
+For a thorough introduction refer to Barnett, Lewis (1994).
+Our method is a leave-one-out approach which has been previously (Pena and Yohai (1994)) used for outlier detection in regression problems.
+However, our algorithm performs repetitive updates of a contamination factor in a way that to the authors knowledge is novel.
+Also the application to portfolio optimization is new.
 Section 2 gives an introduction to the applicable parts of modern portfolio theory.
-Section 3 investigates the naive prediction statistically and determines a bench mark for the evaluation of the new algorithm which is described in Section 4.
+Section 3 investigates the naive prediction empirically and determines a bench mark for the evaluation of the new algorithm which is described in Section 4.
 The empirical test results are presented in Section 5 and Section 6 concludes the report with a summary of results and conclusions.